Homepage

 Cuban journalist had only 20 hours of electricity in 10 days in Cuba

-Journalist returns from Cuba with the feeling that people are waiting for someone from outside to save them
+The journalist returns from Cuba with the feeling that the people are waiting for someone from outside to save them

 Prices in Bayamo: a carton of eggs for 4,000 pesos, a pound of sugar for 400, and oil for 1,500

-The Party Leader in Granma presents cooking in the streets due to power outages as "humanism."
+The Party leader in Granma presents street cooking due to blackouts as "humanism."

 Cuban man reports theft of tires from his bike taxi: "I only work to support my blind mother."

-Granma Court imposes seven years in prison on young man for carrying two paper packets of "chemical."
+Granma Tribunal imposes seven years in prison on young man for carrying two "chemical" paper wraps

-Trash and unsanitary conditions are gaining ground in the "Cradle of Cuban nationality."
+Garbage and unsanitary hotspots are taking over in the "Cradle of Cuban nationality."

-Bayamo mobilizes fighters to "explain" the blackouts amid the energy collapse
+Bayamo mobilizes fighters to "explain" the blackouts amidst the energy collapse

 Severe local storm causes flooding in Bayamo